 When you accept appointment as a trustee of an Anaheim trust, you agree to take on certain duties and obligations.
-These responsibilities include providing notice to beneficiaries, interested parties, and others where indicated in the trust document or called for under California law.
+These responsibilities include trustee’s duty to providing notice to beneficiaries, interested parties, and others where indicated in the trust document or called for under California law.
 In order to ensure that you are fulfilling all of your obligations as a trustee relating to providing notice, it is important to seek guidance from an experienced Anaheim trust lawyer.

 When notice is required relating to a trust, the letter must contain the language that is specified under California law.
 This includes advising recipients that they have 120 days in which to contest a trust, as well as advising recipients that they are entitled to request a copy of the trust instrument.
 When notice is sent to a county assessor, it must state whether or not the property is subject to reassessment for real estate tax purposes.
 In cases of irrevocable trusts, the name and address of the new trustee must be provided.